Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] BRAK ODPOWIEDZI

 ### You have an Azure subscription that contains a user named Admin1 and a resource group named RG1.
 In Azure Monitor, you create the alert rules shown in the following table.
 Admin1 performs the following actions on RG1: • Adds a virtual network named VNET1 • Adds a Delete lock named Lock1 Which rules will trigger an alert as a result of the actions of Admin1?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Adding Vnet1: Adding Lock1

 ![Question 297 part 1](images/question297_1.jpg)
 ![Question 297 part 2](images/question297_2.jpg)